 What is an exhibit?

 Exhibits are documents you want the judge to read before making a decision.
 It is important to give all the exhibits to the judge before the hearing.
-If you do not, your exhibits might not be considered.
+If you want additional exhibits to be considered, mention this to the judge.

-Each party may object to the exhibits.
-An example is that the exhibits do not relate to the case.
+Each party may object to the other parties’ exhibits.
+An example of an objection is that the exhibits do not relate to the case.
 You cannot object to an exhibit just because you disagree with what it says.
 You can tell the judge why you disagree when it is your turn to give testimony.
 The judge decides whether exhibits will be considered.

 What is testimony?

 Testimony is a statement given under oath.
 An oath means that the speaker promises to tell the truth.
 This is the part of the hearing where each person gets to explain their side of the case.
 The judge may stop or limit testimony if it is unnecessary.